Erectile Dysfunction / Urinary Incontinence

 It is important to remember that patients to have be in the mood for these to work, they won’t just work miraculously.

-Studies have shown that there’s no increased risk of any heart problems with these medications but if you’re on any nitrates, special heart medications.
+Studies have shown that there’s no increased risk of any heart problems with these medications6 but if you’re on any nitrates, special heart medications.
 It’s important to tell your doctor because they interact with these.

-Cialis 5mg is somewhat unique in that it be given on a lower dose on a daily basis.
+One particular prescription medication is somewhat unique in that it be given on a lower dose on a daily basis.

-In this way if patients don’t wish to take it on a demand basis or they’re embarrassed about taking it and don’t like the idea of planning for sexual activity, they can take a lower dose 5mg on a daily basis and this can be efficacious for example for single people who don’t have a partner.
+In this way if patients don’t wish to take it on a demand basis or they’re embarrassed about taking it and don’t like the idea of planning for sexual activity, they can take a lower dose on a daily basis and this can be efficacious7 for example for single people who don’t have a partner.

 Sometimes taking these medications is all that’s needed to improve erectile dysfunction and patients can then stop taking them because their cause might be psychological.
 So that’s usually my first step with erectile dysfunction.